1.2.16PROVISIONS AND CONTINGENCIES

 Equity Investments

-If the Company decides to classify an equity instrument as at FVTOCI then all fair value changes on the instrument excluding dividends are recognized in the OCI.
+If the Company decides to classify an equity instrument as at FVTOCI then all fair value changes on the instrument excluding dividends are recognised in the OCI.
 There is no recycling of the amounts from OCI to P&L even on sale of investment.
-However the Company may transfer the cumulative gain or loss within equity.
+However, the Company may transfer the cumulative gain or loss within equity.

 Derecognition

-A financial asset (or where applicable a part of a financial asset or part of a group of similar financial assets) is primarily derecognized when:
+A financial asset (or where applicable a part of a financial asset or part of a group of similar financial assets) is primarily derecognised when

 (i) The rights to receive cash flows from the asset have expired or

-(ii) The Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'passthrough’ arrangements and either
+(ii) The Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass¬ through' arrangement; and either

 (a) The Company has transferred substantially all the risks and rewards of the asset or